nixprime/cpsm/README.md

 Options
 -------

+All of the following options are set by adding

+    let (option name) = (option value)

+to your .vimrc.

-- To control how matched characters are highlighted, set
+- `g:cpsm_highlight_mode` controls how matches are highlighted.

-        let g:cpsm_highlight_mode = (highlight mode)

 Valid highlight modes are:

   - "none": Do not highlight any match characters.